smakus/SwiftUIPullToRefresh/README.md

 Usage:

-Add the PullToRefreshView to your project, then use it put it at the top of any scrollview and utilize it via a coordinated namespace:
+Add the PullToRefreshView to your project, then use it put it at the top of any scrollview and utilize it via a coordinate space:

 EXAMPLE: